 (This publication does not have an abstract.
-However, to summarize, this research timeline describes key trends in scholarly work on teaching for transfer of second language learning.
+It is a research timeline that describes key trends in scholarly work on teaching for transfer of second language learning.
 Click here for an extract.)

-James, M.A. (in press).
-Investigating the influence of communication practice on South Korean secondary school English students' self-efficacy.
-Korea TESOL Journal.
+James, M.A.
+(2017).
+Investigating the influence of communication practice on South Korean secondary school English students’ self-efficacy.
+Korea TESOL Journal, 13 (2), 49-64.